 During my experience in field production classes, as well as internships in 2016, I learned and used a lot of shotgun mics.
 I’ve worked with these kind of mics on booms and in blimps, with some scenes even needing to be used under a rain machine.

 In both my film experience, as well as journalism work, plenty situations required wireless mics.
 On simpler shoots, I use a pre-amp and wireless mics to record in-camera.
 One of the more complicated scenes I’ve done (pictured above) utilized lavs for five actors.
 For that situation, we used three separate mixers to record and monitor each person individually.

 Starting in early 2016, I took my first steps into utilizing artificial light through the Arri lighting kits the Mizzou film department uses.
 I worked through the field production class learning and practicing techniques, then in my summer internship that same year I worked as a grip for a week, lighting professionally.
 As a result, I would consider myself somewhat knowledgeable in most of the equipment used in studios and sets.

 I feel I’m still in progress learning my style, and properly being able to design and sculpt with lights, however I learn more and more every project.
 I even got myself a couple soft boxes, to improve videos I shoot around the house.

 I list computers on here, because it is one of the most important tools in putting together videos.
-I’ve been an enthusiast for years, and can even build a computer from scratch.
+I’ve been a computer enthusiast for almost as long as I have shot video, and love building computers from scratch.
 In 2013, I built my first computer in my college dorm using carving tools when I had no screwdrivers.
 Even to this day, I add-on, upgrade, modify and maintain what has become one of my most prized possessions, and the primary storage and powerhouse for all of my work.
 You can see some of the work I’ve editing using my rig over on my post production section.